20 Over-the-Counter Head Cold Remedies: What Works, What Doesn't

 RELATED: 8 Ways to Get Rid of Post-Nasal Drip

-This homeopathic remedy claims to fight multiple symptoms of a cold including "hacking cough" or "rattling/tickling cough."
+This homeopathic remedy claims to fight multiple symptoms of a head cold including "hacking cough" or "rattling/tickling cough."
 According to Alonzo, there's no data that show either way whether Defend works.
 In fact, the National Institutes of Health says that there's little to no evidence that any homeopathic products work.
 Homeopathic products are not as tightly regulated as drugs.

 Do they work?
 Yes.
 If your symptoms include runny nose and scratchy throat, an antihistamine may provide temporary relief.
 Often used to treat allergies, common brand names include Claritin, Zyrtec, and Benadryl.
 Claritin and Zyrtec aren't likely to make you drowsy.
 Benadryl will, but that can be a good thing when you need to get some rest, says Dering-Anderson.